 - Modest Royalty: After becoming Lord Commander Jon continues to live in Donal Noye's old chambers even once more lordly quarters are made habitable again, and dislikes being trailed by guards.
 Not everyone considers this a good thing, though.
 Melisandre believes that the trappings of power are not empty, but an important part of the source of that power, and that Jon eschewing them is its own kind of pride.

-- Nice Guy: Not only is he one of the nicest person in the series, but him and Sam are probably the only ones you can considered nice in The Night Watch.
+- Nice Guy: Not only is he one of the nicest people in the series, but he and Sam are probably the only ones you can considered nice in The Night Watch.
 With that being said, Do not threaten, insult or even kill his friends, family, innocent people, etc.

 - Not Quite Dead: At the end of A Dance with Dragons, he gets stabbed and it's unclear if he survives or not.
 However, George Martin hinted rather strongly at his survival.